-- Before the Ground Freezes The old adage says that “As long as you can get your shovel in the ground, you can plant your bulbs.”
-It’s hard to believe, but they are better off in frosty soil than they’d be sitting in your garage or basement.
+The old adage says, “As long as you can get your shovel in the ground, you can plant your bulbs.”
+It’s hard to believe, but they are better off in frosty soil than they are sitting in your garage or basement.
 Spring bulbs have been known to send out roots in soil that’s just above freezing.
-So if you’re planting late in the season, try and plant as deeply as possible, even a few inches deeper than recommended, for the added insulation.
-Once the ground freezes hard, mulch the bulbs with a few inches of leaves, straw or some evergreen boughs.
-It might take longer for the shoots to surface from the extra depth in the spring, but eventually, they will.
+So, if you’re planting late in the season, plant as deeply as possible, even a few inches deeper than recommended.
+Once the ground freezes solid, mulch the bulbs with a few inches of leaves, straw, or some evergreen boughs.
+It might take longer in spring for the shoots to surface from the extra depth, but they will eventually.

 Once the ground has frozen and the soil is too hard to dig, you might be tempted to toss your bulbs into a dark corner of the basement and forget about them until spring.
 But spring-blooming bulbs are not like dahlias, gladioli, or other summer-blooming tender bulbs that can be stored away for winter.
 Remember, spring-blooming bulbs need to develop some roots and experience a period of chilling to be able to sprout and flower next season.
 Bulbs only have enough energy stored to get them through one dormant season.
 They need to grow next year to replenish themselves, so you really need to get them into soil somehow.